seansio1995/MSSMSummerAlgo/readme.md

 ## Usage example

-Simply run the clone project in Android Studio to preview this single screen app
+Simply run the clone project in intellij to generate the output files